NicolasRenault/copy-that/README.md

 # Copy That

 **Copy That** is a simple website to copy text to your clipboard from a URL.
-It can be used to share text on software that cannot access the clipboard directly but can open links.
+It can be used to share text from software that cannot access the clipboard directly but can open links.

 This website **does not** store any data.
 It simply reads the text from the URL and pastes it on your clipboard.